 Flossflower is the chief common name for Ageratum houstonianum.
 But the common name is seldom used in most circles.
-Instead, the public now uses the genus name so frequently that it doubles, in essence, as a second common name (when used as such, I do not capitalize it).
+Instead, the public now uses the genus name so frequently that it doubles, in essence, as a second common name.

 We tend to associate some flowers with particular colors, even though they do come in other colors.
-For example, when I hear "alyssum," I automatically think of white alyssum.
+For example, when you hear "alyssum," you might think of white alyssum.
 When annual lobelia is mentioned, it's the one with blue flowers that, for me, comes to mind immediately, even though there is also, for example, a purple lobelia.

 And so it is with flossflower.
 Most people think right away of the types with blue flowers.
 But other types offer:

 Easy to grow, blue ageratum grows in compact mounds that generally reach a height of 1-2 feet.
 The rounded leaves do not add any aesthetic value to the plant.

 Plant blue ageratum in well-drained but moist soil that has been amended with compost.
 It is not fussy about soil pH, thereby increasing this annual's versatility.
 In cold climates, give it full sun.
 In the South, the plant can profit from some afternoon shade.

 Uses for Blue Ageratum: